 Additionally, some contracts require compliance with the Drug Free Workplace Act of 1988.

-Looking for more information about what services General Counsel P.C. can provide for your company?
-Please contact us and we will be happy to assist you.
+Looking for more information about what services General Counsel P.C. can provide for you?
+View other employment law services here.